GewelsJI/gewelsji.github.io/_pages/about.md

   <div>🚨</div>
   <div>
     <strong>NOTE</strong><br>
     I am currently on the academic job market and open to postdoctoral and research positions.
-Please feel free to contact me if you think I might be a good fit for your team.
+Please feel free to reach out if you think my background may be a good fit for your group.
 I am also open to interdisciplinary collaborations and welcome connections with researchers from diverse backgrounds, especially in medical applications.
   </div>
 </div>

 <br>

 - `2026.03` We are excited to launch the [Colon-X](https://github.com/ai4colonoscopy/Colon-X) project, an open initiative aimed at advancing intelligent colonoscopy toward clinical reasoning.
-- `2026.01` Our paper "Frontiers in Intelligent Colonoscopy" has officially available on [Springer](https://link.springer.com/article/10.1007/s11633-025-1597-6) platform.
+- `2026.01` Our paper "Frontiers in Intelligent Colonoscopy" is now officially available on [Springer](https://link.springer.com/article/10.1007/s11633-025-1597-6) platform.
 Code can be found on our [GitHub repository](https://github.com/ai4colonoscopy/IntelliScope).

 # 📝 Representative Publications

-^ stands for equal contribution and \* means corresponding author.
-Full publication list: [Google Scholar](https://scholar.google.com/citations?user=oaxKYKUAAAAJ&hl=en).
+^ indicates equal contribution, and * denotes corresponding author.
+For a full list of publications, please visit my 🌐[Google Scholar](https://scholar.google.com/citations?user=oaxKYKUAAAAJ&hl=en).

 ## 🚩 <span style="color: #aa0404;">[Research Topic #1] Healthcare AI</span>